CaspianVahagn/sv-inject/README.md

 It is designed to be framework-agnostic, so that it can be used in any modern SSR app.
 But originally conceptualized for AstroJS + Svelte to have a lightweight DI system, shared accross components and Islands.

-**important:** since this framework should be minimal, no automatic resolution of "module/component scope" will be implemented.
+**important:** since this library should be minimal, no automatic resolution of "module/component scope" will be implemented.
-If you fear "global state pollution", you have to add containers to the root injection context, yourself.
+If you fear "global state pollution", you have to add containers to the root injection context, yourself, or use Factories to provide scoped instances.

 ---